 The Secret to Boiling Eggs for Easter

 Boiling Easter eggs couldn’t be easier.
 In fact, it’s as easy as, well, making hard boiled eggs.
-If you need a little guidance, it’s all right: It’s not that you don’t know how to boil eggs for Easter, it’s just that somewhere along the way we tried to make Easter egg–making and decorating harder that it has to be.
+If you need a little guidance, it’s all right: It’s not that you don’t know how to boil eggs for Easter, it’s just that somewhere along the way, Easter egg–making, decorating, and Easter egg coloring got harder that it has to be.

-Some moms (that is, my mom) made my sisters and me think that the only way to prepare eggs for Easter was to (I’m not kidding) poke tiny holes in the top and bottom with a pin, stand over the sink, and blow the contents from one end, out the other.
-Not the most efficient, per se, but a great way to keep three girls occupied for a decent amount of time (and, actually, a good way to prepare the eggs for saving if you want to keep them in the basement with the other old art projects and leftover Easter gifts for kids).
+Some moms (that is, my mom) made my sisters and me think that the only way to prepare eggs for Easter was to (I’m not kidding) poke tiny holes in the top and bottom with a pin, stand over the sink, and blow the contents from one end of the egg out the other.
+Not the most efficient method, per se, but a great way to keep three girls occupied for a decent amount of time (and, actually, a good way to prepare the eggs for saving if you want to keep them in the basement with the other old art projects and leftover Easter gifts for kids).

-But, it turns out the best way to prepare Easter eggs is to simply learn how to hard boil Easter eggs.
-Not only is it easier than standing over the sink trying to undo nature, but hard-boiled Easter eggs are easier to work with, easier to hide (say, inside the cookie jar or an adult Easter basket), and less delicate for tiny hands to handle.
+But, it turns out the best way to prepare Easter eggs is to simply learn how to hard boil eggs for Easter.
+Not only is boiling Easter eggs easier than standing over the sink trying to undo nature, but hard-boiled Easter eggs are easier to work with, easier to hide (say, inside the cookie jar or an adult Easter basket), and less delicate for tiny hands to handle.
 Make this method part of your Easter traditions, and your pre-holiday prep will be easier year after year.

 What You’ll Need